 I use the hosted version of the open source Plausible plugin on my website to get an idea of what visitors are looking at, and how many people are visiting this site.

 - Cookies are not—and will not—be used, ever.
 If Plausible ever adds mandatory cookies I will switch to a different provider.

 Then what do the analytics do?

-- I see the number of unique visitors broken down by page.
+- We see the number of unique visitors broken down by page.

-- I see referrers, and how many visitors come to my site from that referrer.
+- We see referrers, and how many visitors come to my site from that referrer.